-The following items were inspected:

-ATTIC INSULATION The attic is insulated with blown in rockwool insulation.
-The approximate R value of this insulation is 30.
+The following items were insp ected: ATTIC INSULATION The attic is insulated with batt and blown in fiberglass insulation.
+The approximate R value of this insulation is 41.
 This provides good resistance to heat transfer.
 WALL INSULATION The walls are insulated with fiberglass batt insulation.
-The 2x4 walls suggest that it is has been properly installed and is in good condition.
+The 2x4 walls suggest that it is 3-1/2" R-11 fiberglass.
+FLOOR INSULATION The floors are insulated with 10" R-25 fiberglass batt insulation.
+The floor insulation has been properly installed and is in good condition.
+DUCT INSULATION The duct insulation has been properly installed and is performing its intended function.

-3-1/2" R-11 fiberglass.

-FLOOR INSULATION The floors are insulated with 3-1/2" R-11 fiberglass batt insulation.
-The floor insulation